opsdroid/opsdroid/docs/skills/matchers/catchall.md

 The `catchall` matcher is a special case which is called only when no other skills were matched.

+This matcher catches everything - messages and events, if you want to catch only messages you can set the flag `messages_only` to `True`.

-It is useful for displaying a help message to the user to show available commands bot replies to, for example.
+It is useful for displaying a help message to the user to show available commands that the bot replies to, for example:

 ```eval_rst
 .. autofunction:: opsdroid.matchers.match_catchall